lbroudoux/chuck-norris-streams/kstream-config.md

 ### Deploy the Kafka Streams application

-From the `chuck-norris-rental` OpenShift project (you need to adapt file before with your own image name):
+From the `chuck-movie-rental` OpenShift project (you need to adapt file before with your own image name):

 ```
 $ oc apply -f deployment -n chuck-norris-rental